alexa/skill-components/list-navigation/docs/REFERENCE.md

 Main static interface to list navigation component on API side

 ### Properties
-* `static useSession: boolean`
+* `static useSessionArgs: boolean`
-    * whether to rely on session (instead of API arguments) to pass data between turns (ListReference and page token)
+    * whether to rely on session (instead of API arguments) to pass data between turns (ListReference, page token and pagingDirection)
     * Note: this can be used to work around issues with incorrect/unexpected data being passed into API calls between turns in some navigation interactions and use cases; will no longer be needed if data passing issues can be resolved
     * Defaults to `true` currently